 Rashida Murphy has published her short fiction and poetry in various international literary journals and anthologies, including the Westerly, Open Road Review and Veils Halos and Shackles.
 Her debut novel, The Historian’s Daughter was shortlisted in the Scottish Dundee International Book Prize in 2015 and is available now from UWA Publishing.
-In 2016 she was a guest editor at the Westerly and is on the editorial board at Cafe Dissensus.
+In 2016 she was a guest editor at the Westerly and was on the editorial board at Cafe Dissensus from 2014 – 2018.
 Rashida has a Masters in English Literature and a PhD in Writing from Edith Cowan University.
 After a short-lived career as a pen seller, Rashida taught ESL and worked as an Education lecturer for several years before undertaking her PhD.
 In 2016 she was the joint winner of the Magdalena Prize for feminist research for her thesis which includes the novel The Historian’s Daughter.
 She has judged literary competitions such as The Spilt Ink competition, The Tallus Prize and the Ellen Kemp Memorial Prize.
-She won a writing residency at the Katherine Susannah Pritchard Writers centre in Greenmount in 2017.
+She won a writing residency at the Katherine Susannah Pritchard Writers centre in Greenmount in 2017 and was an invited guest at the Perth Writers Festival in 2017 and 2018.
 She lives in Perth with her husband and visiting wildlife.

 Here are some of her media links and publications.